 5. Website Analytics

 Fundamental to all research is web analytics.
-Whether using Google Analytics or other complementary platforms, analytics provide the necessary quantitative insights to create a foundation for asking deeper questions around ‘why.’
-In general, analytics help you ask the following questions:
+Whether using Google Analytics or other web analytics tools, site analytics provide the necessary quantitative insights to create a foundation for asking deeper questions around ‘why.’
+In general, web analytics help you ask the following questions: